 It is extremely important that you attend your Comp & Pen Exam because this is the medical evidence the VA will use to grant or deny your claim.
 Most cases require a medical opinion to link your injury in service to your current condition.
 Without a Comp & Pen Exam, that nexus is extremely difficult to get, and the VA will likely deny your claim without it.

 If you cannot attend the exam or they schedule your exam far away and you have no way to get there, contact the facility directly and ask them to schedule you for a closer exam or ask for help with transportation to and from your exam if it needs to be in person.
 It is extremely important that you contact the facility to reschedule your exam if you cannot make it to your appointment.

 What Should I Expect During the Exam?

 The Comp & Pen Exam is your opportunity to present why your condition is related to service to the physician.
 If your condition is not already service-connected (meaning you are not receiving disability compensation for the condition), make sure you tell the examiner about what happened in service and trace your symptoms over time.

 The examiner will be observing your movements and behavior and may perform a limited physical exam to evaluate your condition.
-Here are a few things to keep in mind during the evaluation piece of the exam:
+Here are a few things to keep in mind during your exam:

 Talk about what happened in service that you believe caused or aggravated your condition.
 Try to be as specific as possible.
 If you are not comfortable discussing the details of an in-service event, you may point to statements you submitted to the VA previously for the examiner to reference.
-If you can, provide the examiner with a copy of these statements on the day of the exam.
+Bring a copy of your statements with you to the exam to reference.

 Make sure to discuss what symptoms you experienced immediately following the in-service event/injury and how they have worsened or evolved over time from service through the present.
 It is important that the examiner can trace the start of your symptoms back to the claimed in-service event/injury.